Expert Training in Kubernetes and Rancher

 Join our free online training sessions to learn how to manage Kubernetes workloads with Rancher.Sign up here

 Since we launched RancherVM project a couple of years ago, we have received a lot of positive feedback from users.
-One enhancement many users wanted is the ability to manage VMs on a cluster of nodes.
+One enhancement many users wanted is VM management on a cluster of nodes.
 Today we are excited to announce a port of RancherVM to Kubernetes.
 We’ve added resource scheduling, a browser-based VNC client, IP address discovery, key-based authentication, and an updated user interface.